Spending Time In Nature is Good for Your Health

 Do you ever wonder why vacation is so relaxing, and you feel healthy and rejuvenated?
 It’s more than just being away from work and day-to-day responsibilities.
 Chances are, when you’re on vacation, you’re spending more time outside.
 Maybe you’re relaxing on the beach, hiking through the woods, or even exploring a new city on foot.
 While we’ve known for a while that spending time outdoors benefits your health, a recent study answers the question: How much time should I spend outside?

-The journal Scientific Reports published a study recently indicating that spending as little 120 minutes a week outdoors can have a significant positive impact on your health.
+The journal Scientific Reports published a study recently indicating that spending as little as 120 minutes a week outdoors can have a significant positive impact on your health.
 The study pulled data from the Monitor of Engagement With the Natural Environment Survey, which collected data from 20,000 people in England.

 The data revealed that 120 minutes was the magic number for a connection between spending time outside and improved health.
 People who reported spending two hours outside every week also reported having a greater sense of well-being and better health overall than others who spent 60 or even 90 minutes outside.